jia1/jia1.github.io/content/posts/reaping-the-benefits.md

 ---
 ## Section 3: "Reaping the Benefits"

-This section connects better listening and information management to better decision-making and benefits which can span across entire organisations.
+This section connects better listening and information management to better decision-making and benefits that can span entire organisations.

 #### Chapter 12: "Connecting Better *Listening* to Better *Judgment*"